-Antibody assay is used to diagnose herpetic dermatitis and celiac disease and to monitor adherence of patients with herpetic dermatitis and celiac disease to the gluten-free diet.
+The measurement of endomysial antibodies is used to diagnose dermatitis herpetiformis and celiac disease and to monitor the compliance of patients with dermatitis herpetiformis and celiac disease to the gluten-free diet.

 Gliadin and gluten are proteins that are mainly found in wheat and wheat products.
 Patients suffering from celiac disease (or otherwise gluten enteropathy) cannot tolerate the consumption of these proteins or any products containing wheat (as well as barley and rye).
 These proteins act toxic to the mucosa of the small intestine and are the cause of the characteristic pathological lesions.
 Patients with celiac disease develop severe gastrointestinal symptoms of malabsorption.
 The only effective treatment for celiac disease is to abstain from wheat and wheat-containing products.

-Due to the high specificity of IgA antibodies against endomysium (EMA) for celiac disease, screening may prevent the need for multiple small bowel biopsies to confirm the diagnosis, especially for pediatric patients, including the evaluation of children with developmental problems.
+Due to the high specificity of IgA antibodies against endomysium (EMA) for celiac disease, this test may prevent the need for multiple small bowel biopsies to confirm the diagnosis, especially for pediatric patients, including the evaluation of children with developmental problems.

-In patients with celiac disease, the determination of these antibodies can be used to monitor disease progression and adherence to dietary guidelines.
-In addition, these antibodies are indicative of successful treatment because they are negative in patients on a gluten-free diet.
+In patients with celiac disease, the determination of these antibodies can be used to monitor disease progression and compliance with dietary guidelines.
+In addition, these antibodies are indicative of successful treatment because they become negative in patients on a gluten-free diet.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.